sumin-Ma/GALAMOST/docs/data-output.rst

 .. py:class:: XmlDump(all_info, group, filename)

-   initializes a dump object of XML files with system information, particle set, and base file name.
+   The constructor of a dump object of XML files for a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.
-   :param str filename: The output file name.
+   :param str filename: The output file base name.

    .. py:function:: setOutput (PyObject* out_put_list)